AnyLog-co/documentation/queries and info requests.md

 Requests are done using the GET command with keys and values in the headers as detailed below.

-To retrieve the status of the node\:
+To retrieve the status of the node:
 Header Key             Header Value
 \--------------         ------------------
 type                   info